Probabilistic Variational Contrastive Learning: Experiments

-Contrastive learning methods such as SimCLR often suffer from \emph{dimensional collapse}, where embeddings concentrate in a low‐dimensional subspace, underutilizing the full capacity of the representation space~\cite{jing2021understanding}.
-To quantify this effect, let $\{\zs_i\}_{i=1}^N$ be the test‐set embeddings and their covariance matrix \(C = \frac{1}{N}\sum_{i=1}^N (\zs_i - \bar{\zs})(\zs_i - \bar{\zs})^\top, \) with $\bar{\zs} = \frac{1}{N}\sum_{i=1}^N \zs_i$.
 Figure~\ref{fig:emb_dim} shows the singular values of $C$ for SimCLR and VSimCLR.
 VSimCLR produces a substantially flatter spectrum, indicating a higher effective rank and thus mitigating dimensional collapse.
 Remarkably, on CIFAR‐100, VSimCLR nearly doubles the number of dominant components compared to SimCLR.
 These results demonstrate that VSimCLR not only preserves semantic clustering but also leverages the embedding space more fully, and can be combined with other collapse‐mitigation strategies for further gains.
+Additional experiments on Caltech-256 and Tiny-ImageNet (Figure~\ref{fig:additional_dim_collapse}, Appendix~\ref{app:dim_collapse}) exhibit similar behavior.